aryanmannan/DevOps-Continuous-Integration-Pipeline/README.md

 The Objective of this project is to demonstrate the working of continuous integration pipelines in DevOps through Jenkins by compiling, reviewing and testing a code from a user specified github repository.

 ### Overview
 The DevOps-Continuous-Integration-Pipeline Project aims at obtaining source code from a github repository specified by the user and then carrying out three major processes (jobs) on that source code to validate its usability and represent it on a pipeline that is called the CI pipeline.
 Each run of these three jobs created is called a build and each step is called a build step.
+The default address for jenkins on a system is localhost:8080 that can be changed as per user's wish.
-The jobs that are carried out in this project are:
+jobs that are carried out in this project are:
 ##### 1. Compile Job:
 Job to compile the code that is present in the github repository
 ##### 1. Review Job